 - 25 Photography Tips and Tutorials from Around the Web by the Digital Photography School

-Choosing a web host can appear to be of the most boring, techie-focused aspects of blogging, and on the outside, all web hosts can look pretty much the same.
+Choosing a web host can appear to be one of the most boring, techie-focused aspects of blogging, and on the outside, all web hosts can look pretty much the same.
 They are not.
-Choosing the right web host and hosting plan is one of the most important decisions you make for your website, because significantly impacts how stable your site is, how quickly it loads, and how many people can view your site at once time.
-While I am by NO MEANS a technical blog expert, I have moved my site around to various hosts, and (via time-consuming mistakes) learned a lot along the way.
+Choosing the right web host and hosting plan is one of the most important decisions you make for your website, because it significantly impacts how stable your site is, how quickly it loads, and how many people can view your site at one time.
+While I am by NO MEANS a technical blog expert, I have moved my site around to various hosts and (via time-consuming mistakes) learned a lot along the way.
 Here’s what I recommend:

 I started with BlueHost.
-It’s one of the most affordable options, offers phone and chat support, and for the features included you can’t beat the price.
+It’s one of the most affordable options, offers phone and chat support, and for the features included, you can’t beat the price.
 For the first year of blogging, I used BlueHost’s base plan and was happy with the services.
 However, as my site grew larger, I found that I needed to upgrade to a slightly larger server (called semi-dedicated or shared-VPS hosting), which is a fancy way of saying that you share a server with a smaller group of customers and don’t have to compete for space.
 After making this switch, my site suffered a series of outages (one lasted nearly 24 hours), so I made a decision to change companies.
-My overall thought is that BlueHost is great when you are starting out, then you may want to look elsewhere when the time comes to upgrade.
+My overall thought is that BlueHost is great when you are starting out, but you may want to look elsewhere when the time comes to upgrade.

 PLUG-INS + SCHEDULING & BUSINESS TOOLS

 Crashplan: I once took a beautiful series of photographs for a sponsored post.
-Then, I deleted them by mistake.
+Then I deleted them by mistake.
 I hadn’t backed up my computer to my external hard drive in weeks, so I was left with no choice but to redo the entire recipe and take new photos.
 This will never happen again, thanks to Crashplan.
-It wirelessly backs up my computer every time I’m connected to the internet, and when the external hard drive I use to store my photos is plugged in, it backs it up as well, for no additional cost.
+It wirelessly backs up my computer every time I’m connected to the internet, and when the external hard drive I use to store my photos is plugged in, it backs it up as well for no additional cost.

 Tailwind: Pinterest—it is my highest source of traffic and helps new readers find my blog.
 As a blogger, I hate Pinterest—I could easily spend my entire waking life on it without realizing I’d turned 60.
 After testing just about every Pinterest scheduling tool available, I’ve found Tailwind to be the easiest and most efficient available.

-Moo: Show the world you mean bloggy business with your own business car.
+Moo: Show the world you mean bloggy business with your own business card.
 This is the website I use to print my cards.
 They’re excellent quality, and you can upload your own custom design or choose from hundreds of available templates.
 (And if you use this link, you’ll receive 10% off!)

-FAVORITES | Food Blog Links + Tid Bits
+FAVORITES | Food Blog Links + Tidbits

 - How to be a Food Blogger by Recipe Girl.
 A fantastic collection of links and resources for bloggers.
 Many are food-blog related, but any blogger can spend hours reading through these links and articles.